-If your refund application is properly completed and signed, and all required documentation is included, we will begin processing it.
-We are required by law to process a properly completed refund claim within six months after we receive it, but generally the refund process will take less than the maximum time.
+If your refund application is properly completed and signed, and you include all required documentation, we will begin processing it.
+We are required by law to process a properly completed refund claim within six months after we receive it, but generally the review process will take less time.

-Adjust: We will send a check for a smaller amount than you requested within three to four weeks after we complete processing and the refund request is sent to the State Comptroller’s office for review and payment.
-We will also send a Letter of Disallowance explaining the changes.
-If you disagree, you may file a petition with the Bureau of Conciliation and Mediation Services, or the Division of Tax Appeals, within 90 days of the date on the Letter of Disallowance.
+Adjust: We may reduce the amount of your refund based upon our review of your refund application.
+If this happens, we will send you a written explanation.
+If you disagree, you may file a petition with the Bureau of Conciliation and Mediation Services, or the Division of Tax Appeals, within 90 days of the date on the letter.

-Deny: We will send you a Letter of Disallowance explaining the reason for the denial.
-If you disagree, you may file a petition with the Bureau of Conciliation and Mediation Services, or the Division of Tax Appeals, within 90 days of the date on the Letter of Disallowance.
+Deny: We will notify you and explain the reason for the denial.
+If you disagree, you may file a petition with the Bureau of Conciliation and Mediation Services, or the Division of Tax Appeals, within 90 days of the date on the denial letter.

 Field audit review: Under certain circumstances, (for example, if we need a substantial amount of documentation), we may recommend your refund claim for a sales tax field audit review.
 If that happens, a Tax Department auditor will contact you to set up an appointment.

 If we are already conducting a sales tax field audit review of your books and records when you submit your refund application, we may include your application in the field audit review.